(Last Updated on : 19/03/2019)

 Other Social Reforms of Savitribai Phule

 Savitribai Phule not only contributed in the educational activities, but also supported her husband in every social struggle that he launched.
-Once Jyotiba stopped a pregnant lady from committing suicide and promised her to give the child his name, after it was born.
-Savitribai and Jyotiba later on adopted the child.
+Once Jyotirao stopped a pregnant lady from committing suicide and promised her to give the child his name, after it was born.
+Savitribai and Jyotirao later on adopted the child.
 This particular incident brought new horizons and the couple took serious steps for the troubles of widows in the society.

 The next step was equally revolutionary.
 During those days marriages were arranged between young girls and old men.
 Men used to die of old age or some sickness and their young widows lived a weary life.
-Savitribai Phule and Jyotiba were moved by the condition of the widows as well as by the condition of untouchables in the society.
+Savitribai Phule and Jyotirao were moved by the condition of the widows as well as by the condition of untouchables in the society.
 Thus, Savitribai Phule shared every activity in which her husband was engaged.
 She suffered alike with him but she maintained own distinctive personality.
 After his death, she took over the charge of Satya Shodhak Samaj.

 Publications of Savitribai Phule

-Personal Life of Savitribai Phule
+Death of Savitribai Phule